PinkUk home page

 What I was getting most worried about was having a sneezing fit as that would have been unbelievably painful.
 Going home now on day five was out of the question due to the infection in my chest.

-I had now been moved into bay four, but still with the drip, but no sign of recovery from the pneumonia.
+I had now been moved into Bay Four, but still with the drip, but no sign of recovery from the pneumonia.
 As I was moving about a bit my bowels were stirred up, I finally needed a shit.
-It must have been the first one for over five days and i knew would not be pleasant.
+It must have been the first one for over five days and I knew it would not be pleasant.
 Standing up and sitting down was quite painful and along with a drip in my arm it was quite awkward, then there was the pushing that would be required to get the bugger out.
 Eventually it did come out, and by goodness it was a big one!
-I felt as if I had just been fisted by Mike Tyson plus.
-I'd also blocked the toilet.
+I felt as if I had just been fisted by Mike Tyson plus I'd also blocked the toilet.
 When I told the nurse, he laughed, put an out of service sign up then sent some poor sod to fix it.

 There were a few occasions when a patient who had an elective operation (so they had an appointment, rather than those like me who were admitted via A&E) would come in, get into the hospital bed ready for their operation the next day only later to be told there’s an emergency and they can't operate now, you will have to go home.
 I felt really sorry for these people, some had been waiting over a year for their operation.
 Goodness knows what they were thinking as they got changed back into their clothes.
 The stress must have been immense.

 Going back to pre-op phase and to my reunion with my baby boy, Stanley: I still couldn’t get over just how emotional it was.
 Rob had taken some pics and stuck them on Facebook.
-That ‘outed’ me as in hospital as I had not said anything on social media, or even told anyone apart from a handful of close friends.
+That ‘outed’ to loads of friends that I was in hospital, as I had not said anything on social media, or even told anyone apart from a handful of close friends.
 I did not want the fuss or to cause people to worry.
-The is resulted in my getting loads of messages wishing me well and expressing how shocked people were, that I was the last person they would have thought would have a heart attack.
+This resulted in my getting loads of messages wishing me well and expressing how shocked people were, that I was the last person they would have thought would have a heart attack.
 I found it annoying as I had to reply to so many people.
 Anyway one friend, Sarah, took one of the pics of Stanley at my reunion and used it to make a 'get well soon' card.
 That was such a thoughtful thing to do.
 I now have it framed and on my living room wall.
 Every time I look at it, it makes me smile.

 Chest drain